gammapy/gammapy-meetings/2018-10-01/README.md

 ## Location of the meeting

 The meeting will take place in our department's seminar room.
 When you enter the Physics Faculty:
- - take the stairs or elavoators to the 3rd floor
+ - take the stairs or elevator to the 3rd floor
  - go to the left hallway (*Dpto de Física Atomica, Molecular y Nuclear / Dpto. de Física Aplicada III*)
  - first door on the right (room 218B, *Secretaría*)